drblallo/rlc/docs/sphinx_doc/board_games.md

 # Board games

 This page describes how one can write and test board games.
-Using **rulebook**, one can decrease by at least a order of magnitude the code complexity of writing digital implementations of board game.
+Using **Rulebook**, you can reduce the code complexity of digital board game implementations by at least an order of magnitude.
 This page assumes that the reader is familiar with the typical characteristics of board games, and enough knowledge of programming to be able to implement a game of the complexity of **Risk**.

 ---